LEARN TO WRITE YOUR LIFE STORIES

 During the course we will find refreshing approaches to assist us in putting our personal stories down on the page.

 Beginner writers are welcome and discounted and sponsored places are available to those in need.

-To bring: a notebook and a pen, plus two objects from the period you want to write about – one that represents something you loved about it and one that represents something you disliked about that time.
+Please bring a notebook and a pen, plus two objects from the period you want to write about – one that represents something you loved about it and one that represents something you disliked about that time.

-We provide: tea, coffee and snacks.
+We provide tea, coffee and snacks.

 I want to share an approach

 to poetry that’s taught me